Puerto Ferro Berdiales Lighthouse Ruins in Vieques

-When I was looking for non-beach things to do during a recent trip to Vieques, I came across the Puerto Ferro Lighthouse ruins.
+When I was looking for non-beach things to do during a recent trip to Vieques, I came across the Puerto Ferro Lighthouse ruins or Faro Berdiales.
 The descriptions included old ruins, dramatic cliffs, great views and a hike … you know that I was hooked!

 Some Background Info

 These ruins couldn’t have been easier to find.
 We started out by taking the gravel road to the right just inside the gate to the US Fish and Wildlife Reserve (that’s the same gate you use to get to Red Beach, Blue Beach, etc.).
 It’s a narrow road, and we probably picked up a few scratches on the sides of our rental Jeep.
-We followed that road until we got to a locked gate, where we parked in the small "parking area" on the left.
+We followed that road until we got to a gate, where we parked in the small "parking area" on the left.
+The walk from this first lot is just under 1 mile, and takes about 30 minutes.
+It is all on a gravel road, which leads right to the lighthouse.
+It is an easy, gradual climb, though it is hot and humid, and sometimes in the sun.
+Starting March 2015- you can now drive up a bit more, to a second parking area and gate and have a much shorter walk (about 150 yards) to the lighthouse.

 The lighthouse is in ruins, but it still retains its beautiful architecture and majestic position on the rugged cliff.
 To get to the front door, you pass some wells/cisterns.
-The doors/windows are closed up, though holes have been made to provide access to the inside of the building.
+The doors/windows are now closed up, though when we went, holes had been made to provide access to the inside of the building.

 It is in a serious state of ruins, so we were very careful.
-Inside, vandals have made their mark, but elements of the original structure can still be seen — the pretty, colored floor tile work, the kitchen tile and cooking chimney, and even the bathroom.
+Just for reference, on the inside, vandals have made their mark, but elements of the original structure can still be seen — the pretty, colored floor tile work, the kitchen tile and cooking chimney, and even the bathroom.
 The circular staircase that leads to the roof and lighthouse tower are still mostly intact.
 Though, with the roof caving in, we did not venture out onto the roof.

 Outside, the cliffs are lovely — they reminded us of a smaller version of the area around the Cabo Rojo Lighthouse.
 There are great views of the beaches and southern coast line.

 There are no guard rails, and the rock here is very crumbly, so we didn’t get too close to the edge.
-There are paths through the shrubbery that lead out to other rocky outcrops and even down to the beach cove below.
+There are paths through the shrubbery that lead out to other rocky outcrops and even down to the beach cove below (Berdiales beach ).

 For the best photos, and to avoid the hottest time of the day, go in the early morning.
 Take a hat, sunglasses, bug spray (though we didn’t encounter any bugs), and plenty of drinking water.